maks-stupak/cli-simple/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/c72b0e7808b74154eeba/maintainability)](https://codeclimate.com/github/maks-stupak/frontend-project-lvl1/maintainability)
 ![CI](https://github.com/maks-stupak/frontend-project-lvl1/workflows/basic%20CI/badge.svg)

-A set of games running only in the command line interface
+A set of games running only in the command line interface.
+Each game consists of questions, the answers to which must be typed.
+To win, you need to correctly answer three questions in a row.

 ## How to use this package?

 #### Prerequisites:

 * Install NodeJS v14 or later
-* npm install
+* Clone this repository
+* In directory with the cloned package run the `npm link` command

 #### Running:

-- make brain-calc (simple arithmetic tasks)
+- `brain-calc` (simple arithmetic tasks)
-- make brain-even (is the number even)
+- `brain-even` (is the number even)
-- make brain-gcd (greatest common divisor)
+- `brain-gcd` (greatest common divisor)
-- make brain-prime (is the number prime)
+- `brain-prime` (is the number prime)
-- make brain-progression (find the missing number in the progression)
+- `brain-progression` (find the missing number in the progression)

 ## Usage examples:
 ###### brain-even